dwyl/learn-flutter/README.md

 As in all programming languages, frameworks or platforms, the secret to a successful application is to test it _extensively_.
-Implementing tests is not only advantageous to catch bugs but also avoid regression when implementing new features.
+Implementing tests is not only advantageous to catch bugs but also to avoid regression when implementing new features.

 > To learn more about an example of using TDD:
 > https://github.com/dwyl/flutter-counter-example